Air Conditioning FAQ

 Where is my filter located?

-Your air filter should be located in either the blower compartment of the furnace, in an attached filter case, or in a return air grille in a wall or ceiling of your home.
-If you cannot find the air filter, your Baker & Sons Air Conditioning, Inc technician will be happy to show you where it is located and how to change it during your next maintenance visit.
+Your air filter should be located in either the air handler or the blower compartment of the furnace, in an attached filter case.
+The air filter can also be found in one or more return air grilles in a wall or ceiling of your home.

 Is the filter used during air conditioning season the same one that is used during heating season?